tonyaytlo/Android-XDK/README.md

-# Layer UI
+# Android XDK

 ## <a name="overview"></a>Overview

-Layer UI is an open source framework of customizable UI components for use with the Layer SDK designed to get messaging tested and integrated quickly.
-This repository contains the Layer UI library.
-For a fully-featured messaging app, see the open source [Atlas Messenger](https://github.com/layerhq/Atlas-Android-Messenger) project, which uses this Layer UI library and the Layer SDK.
+The Android XDK is an open source framework of customizable UI components for use with the Layer SDK designed to get messaging tested and integrated quickly.
+This repository contains the Android XDK library.
+For a fully-featured messaging app, see the open source [Android XDK Messenger](https://github.com/layerhq/Android-XDK-Messenger) project, which uses this Android XDK library and the Layer SDK.

 #### Requirements

-Layer UI requires Android API Level >= 14 (OS v4.0).
+The Android XDK requires Android API Level >= 14 (OS v4.0).
 The Layer SDK version requirements for each release are tightly coupled.
 See the release notes for details about specifics.

 ## <a name="key_concepts"></a>Key Concepts
-With Layer UI, Messages have types.
+With the XDK UI, Messages have types.
 One type might be rich text, and another might be a map location or photo.
-Anything that can be packaged into a set of MIME Types and data can be represented by Layer UI.
+Anything that can be packaged into a set of MIME Types and data can be represented the XDK.

-Under the hood, <a href="layer-atlas/src/main/java/com/layer/ui/message/messagetypes/MessageSender.java">MessageSenders</a> send individual Message types, and <a href="layer-atlas/src/main/java/com/layer/ui/message/messagetypes/CellFactory.java">CellFactories</a> render them.
+Under the hood, <a href="ui/src/main/java/com/layer/xdk/ui/message/messagetypes/MessageSender.java">MessageSenders</a> send individual Message types, and <a href="ui/src/main/java/com/layer/xdk/ui/message/messagetypes/CellFactory.java">CellFactories</a> render them.
 Additional Message types can be added to your app by extending these classes.
-For a list of default types, see the <a href="layer-atlas/src/main/java/com/layer/ui/message/messagetypes">messagetypes</a> subpackage.
+For a list of default types, see the <a href="ui/src/main/java/com/layer/xdk/ui/message/messagetypes">messagetypes</a> subpackage.

 ## <a name="api_quickstart"></a>API Quickstart
-The Layer UI library is located in the `layer-atlas` directory.
-The table below details the most important classes in Layer UI and is hyperlinked directly to the current java file.
+The XDK UI library is located in the `ui` directory.
+The table below details the most important classes in the XDK UI and is hyperlinked directly to the current java file.

 <table>
     <tr><th colspan="2" style="text-align:center;">Views</th></tr>
     <tr>
-        <td><a href="layer-atlas/src/main/java/com/layer/ui/conversation/ConversationItemsListView.java">ConversationItemsListView</a></td>
+        <td><a href="ui/src/main/java/com/layer/xdk/ui/conversation/ConversationItemsListView.java">ConversationItemsListView</a></td>
         <td>A list of Conversations</td>
     </tr>
     <tr>
-        <td><a href="layer-atlas/src/main/java/com/layer/ui/message/MessageItemsListView.java">MessageItemsListView</a></td>
+        <td><a href="ui/src/main/java/com/layer/xdk/ui/message/MessageItemsListView.java">MessageItemsListView</a></td>
         <td>A list of Messages within a Conversation</td>
     </tr>
     <tr>
-        <td><a href="layer-atlas/src/main/java/com/layer/ui/composebar/ComposeBar.java">ComposeBar</a></td>
+        <td><a href="ui/src/main/java/com/layer/xdk/ui/composebar/ComposeBar.java">ComposeBar</a></td>
         <td>A View used to compose and send Messages</td>
     </tr>
     <tr>
-        <td><a href="layer-atlas/src/main/java/com/layer/ui/AddressBar.java">AddressBar</a></td>
+        <td><a href="ui/src/main/java/com/layer/xdk/ui/AddressBar.java">AddressBar</a></td>
         <td>Participant selection with dynamic filtering</td>
     </tr>
     <tr>
-        <td><a href="layer-atlas/src/main/java/com/layer/ui/TypingIndicatorLayout.java">TypingIndicatorLayout</a></td>
+        <td><a href="ui/src/main/java/com/layer/xdk/ui/TypingIndicatorLayout.java">TypingIndicatorLayout</a></td>
         <td>Displays TypingIndicator information for a Conversation</td>
     </tr>
     <tr><th colspan="2" style="text-align:center;">Factories and Senders</th></tr>
     <tr>
-        <td><a href="layer-atlas/src/main/java/com/layer/ui/message/messagetypes/CellFactory.java">CellFactory</a></td>
+        <td><a href="ui/src/main/java/com/layer/xdk/ui/message/messagetypes/CellFactory.java">CellFactory</a></td>
         <td>Classifies, parses, and renders Messages</td>
     </tr>
     <tr>
-        <td><a href="layer-atlas/src/main/java/com/layer/ui/message/messagetypes/MessageSender.java">MessageSender</a></td>
+        <td><a href="ui/src/main/java/com/layer/xdk/ui/message/messagetypes/MessageSender.java">MessageSender</a></td>
         <td>Sends Messages</td>
     </tr>
     <tr>
-        <td><a href="layer-atlas/src/main/java/com/layer/ui/TypingIndicatorLayout.java">TypingIndicatorLayout.
+        <td><a href="ui/src/main/java/com/layer/xdk/ui/TypingIndicatorLayout.java">TypingIndicatorLayout.
 TypingIndicatorFactory</a></td>
         <td>Renders typing indicators</td>
     </tr>
 </table>